ga-zelle/autoISF/README.md

 2. These new variables are maintained by the user in a menu
 3. For the emulator you no longer need to copy logfiles to the working folder.
 Instead you can just refer to them whereever they are stored.
-This means you may just keep all your logfiles in a single location and without having copies sitting around invarious places.
+This means you may just keep all your logfiles in a single location and without having copies sitting around in various places.
-4. The varaint definition files for the emulator should now be called .vdf instead of .dat Foor downward compatibility the previous naming is still supported but discouraged.
+4. The varaint definition files for the emulator called .dat should now be called .vdf instead.
+   For downward compatibility the previous naming is still supported but discouraged.